 The purpose of today’s post is to wish “Happy Birthday” to Michigan Man Brent White.
 Brent White was born on this day in enemy territory – Ohio!
-Somehow, Bo out-recruited Ohio State, Michigan State and some other schools to land this talented high school football star.
+As usual, Bo out-recruited Ohio State, Michigan State and some other schools to land this talented high school football star.

 The super-quick White became super-strong by the time Mr. Gittleson was finished with him.
 He was one of the fastest defensive lineman to ever play for Bo.
 He Made 31 tackles in 1988 and 30 more in 1989 even though he faced a lot of double-team blocking.
 Brent White finished his career with 80 career tackles (63 solo and 17 assists), 3 pass breakups and 1 fumble recovery.